kadykov/kadykov.com/.vscode/daisyui.md

 ### fieldset

 Fieldset is a container for grouping related form elements.
-It includes fieldset-legend as a title and fieldset-label as a description
+It includes fieldset-legend as a title and label as a description

 [fieldset docs](https://daisyui.com/components/fieldset/)

 #### Class names

-- Component: `fieldset`
+- Component: `fieldset`, `label`
-- Parts: `fieldset-legend`, `fieldset-label`
+- Parts: `fieldset-legend`

 #### Syntax